Alexandra-Green/COSC315_Project2/README.md

 ![2020-11-11](https://user-images.githubusercontent.com/60950452/98864870-63b00c00-241f-11eb-92ee-03ab0d2f93d6.png)

 ### Experience using C++ vs Java:
+  We didn't find too much of a varariance in the difficulty of this project between languages.
+Both parts of this project were challenging in their own way and took us awhile to figure out and implement in a way that worked.
+Neither side was easier and they both took roughly the same amount of time to complete.

 ### Java Implementation Details:
+  For the java implementation, the thread class is used to create both the producer and consumer threads.
+User input is used for the max producer sleep time, consumer threads available, and max duration of a request.
+The producer thread creates a task that the first available consuemr thread will respond to and begin working on.
+Between each task creation the producer thread will sleep for a random amount of time less than the max specified by the user.
+Each consumer thread will only work on a task as long as there isn't already a thread tasked to it.
+After a consumer thread has finished the task, it is put back into the queue of available threads to be tasked to the next available task.

 ### Build Instructions for Java:
 ### Sample Output for Java